GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-Deleted code is debugged code.
+Object-oriented design is the roman numerals of computing.

-~ Jeff Sickel
+~ Rob Pike
 <pre>

 </pre>